WATCH: New Tuneless Choir for people who can't sing launches in Doncaster

 Becky has teamed up with friend Richie Alexander to lead the choir.

-He has worked in the music industry for 27 years alongside names such as Lionel Richie, The Stylistics, and Earth, Wind & Fire.
+He has worked in the music industry for 27 years alongside names such as Lionel Richie, The Stylistics, and Earth, Wind and Fire.

-Richie says “I’m hoping that the Tuneless Choir brings people together under the banner of song, giving them something to look forward to and enjoy.
+Richie said: “I’m hoping that the Tuneless Choir brings people together under the banner of song, giving them something to look forward to and enjoy.
 The nights will be fun.”

 Sessions will be held every Wednesday evening EXCEPT the first Wednesday of the month.
 Usually doors will open at 7.30pm with singing from 7.45pm to 9pm with a break for drinks and nibbles.